 The District, Not Consolidated, Emerges More Efficient

-In 2009, the nearly 100-year-old district retained the right to remain serving the people of the valley when the Local Agency Formation Committee (LAFCO) did not recommend combining it with the San Bernardino Valley Municipal Water District.
-During the three-hour long public meeting, District representatives and supporters convinced the LAFCO Board of Directors that the goals and mission of the Water Conservation District were not only different from those of the Municipal Water District, but well worth keeping separate.
+In 2009, the nearly 100-year-old district retained the right to remain serving the people of the valley when the Local Agency Formation Committee (LAFCO) did not recommend combining it with the San Bernardino Valley Municipal Water District (Valley District).
+During the three-hour long public meeting, District representatives and supporters convinced the LAFCO Board of Directors that the goals and mission of the Water Conservation District were not only different from those of the Municipal Water District but well worth keeping separate.
 They were also able to demonstrate that combining the two districts could result in a net loss of revenue and not save tax-payer money or improve efficiency.

-Water Conservation District Defeats Merger Efforts Press Enterprise
+Water Conservation District Defeats Merger Efforts - Press Enterprise

-LAFCO Votes Down Water Deal Redlands Daily Facts
+LAFCO Votes Down Water Deal - Redlands Daily Facts

 The LAFCO decision has proven to be a wise one.
-The Conservation District is participating with Valley District (Muni) in the improvement plans of the Conservation District’s Santa Ana River water collection and spreading grounds based on recommendations of the Optimization Study.
+The Conservation District is participating with Valley District in the improvement plans of the Conservation District’s Santa Ana River water collection and spreading grounds based on recommendations of the Optimization Study.
 These improvements will benefit the entire basin by trapping and spreading larger storm flows rather than letting valuable surface water flow downstream and out of our area.
 Another joint project is the improvements to the Cuttle Weir that will improve flow to the basins up to nearly 200 acre-feet per day of water to our basin’s groundwater spreading supply.

 2010 - 2011 Great Year for Conservation

 In 2011, the District was able to recharge more water than in the last 20 years.
 Approximately 55,000 acre-feet were recharged.
 This was possible because of the operating agreements and renewed relationships with water agencies in the basin, above average precipitation, and a basin that could hold the water recharged.
 The District cleaned the basins in advance of the flows and was ready to get this valuable water into the ground for storage.
-The water recharge is the third highest in the 100 year history of the District.
+The water recharge is the third highest in the 100-year history of the District.
 However, despite the historic cuts to the budget, the cost of basin cleaning and maintenance required rate increases to avoid seriously depleting reserves.
 Despite unanimous support for the increases, 2010 and 2011 were deficit years financially for the District.

 2012-2013 - Refining Governance, Stabilizing Finances and Strategic Planning

 While these increases were large as a percentage, they did not increase the cost per acre-foot by much.
 The reductions in District costs and the groundwater charge fully paying the cost of basin recharge allows the District to stabilize and begin to rebuild reserves with one-time revenue and new contract funding.
-The District completed a Community Strategic Plan by reviewing the 2010 strategic plan and then engaging the communities, as well as water and other partners to review and refine ideas for the strategic plan to fit the services needed.
+The District completed a Community Strategic Plan (CSP) by reviewing the 2010 strategic plan and then engaging the communities, as well as water and other partners to review and refine ideas for the strategic plan to fit the services needed.
 Partner and community suggestions were incorporated and combined with updated planning by the Board of Directors to produce the Approved District Community Strategic Plan.